ReVanced/revanced-cli/docs/1_usage.md

 # 🛠️ Using the ReVanced CLI

-Lean how to use the ReVanced CLI.
+Learn how to use the ReVanced CLI.

 ## ⚡ Setup (optional)